kayesmahmud000/book-breeze/README.md

 - `express`: A minimal and flexible Node.js web application framework.
 - `cors`: A package to enable Cross-Origin Resource Sharing.
 - `mongodb`: The official MongoDB driver for Node.js.
-- `mongoose`: A MongoDB object modeling tool designed to work in an asynchronous environment.
 - `react-datepicker`: A simple and reusable Datepicker component for React.
 - `tailwindcss`: A utility-first CSS framework for rapidly building custom user interfaces.
 - `react-helmet`: A component to manage changes to the document head.